deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Short version is, that's what the word for that thing is in OmoAru. *Huh*."

-"…Oh.
+"...Oh.
 Right."
 Julian removed the last sticky patch from her forehead and helped her to her feet, where she swayed alarmingly.

 "Woah.
 Oh, okay.
-Still kinda… no, no, get off guys, I'm fine."
+Still kinda... no, no, get off guys, I'm fine."

 Xiù let go of her arm where she had caught it.
 "Are you sure?"